Sarah Niles: Early life and education

-Niles was born in Thornton Heath, South London, the youngest daughter of three to her father, an electrician, and her mother, a care nurse, both Barbadians who arrived in Britain in the late 1950s.
+Niles was born in Thornton Heath, South London, the youngest daughter of three to her father, an electrician, and her mother, a care nurse, both Bajans who arrived in Britain in the late 1950s.

 She was a drama student at the Manchester School of Theatre, part of the Manchester Metropolitan University.

 Career

 Stage

 Niles has appeared in many theatre productions, including shows at the National Theatre, the Royal Court Theatre, The Old Vic, and The Bush Theatre.

 In 2013 and 2014, she worked with the Royal Shakespeare Company as Charmian in Antony and Cleopatra, performing at Stratford Upon Avon and touring to Miami and The Public Theater in New York City.
 In the same year she played Tituba in a sold-out production of The Crucible at The Old Vic, which was streamed to cinemas throughout the UK and internationally.
 In 2017, she appeared as Carmen in Guillermo Calderón's play B at the Royal Court alongside Paul Kaye, Aimee-Ffion Edwards, and Danusia Samal.
+Niles played the role of Enid in the 2018 revival of Leave Taking by Winsome Pinnock at the Bush Theatre.